The Ultimate Guide to

 Trinity School of Medicine is located on the island of St. Vincent.
 The beautiful Grenadine islands boast some of the best sailing, diving, and fishing in the Caribbean.
 St. Vincent is served by a new international airport with direct flights from a number of U.S. and Canadian cities.

-Trinity students have a truly unique opportunity to participate in the pediatric care mission of a remarkable organization, the World Pediatric Project (WPP).
-WPP serves at-risk children throughout the Caribbean region through its teams of volunteer physicians, with a world-class operating facility in St. Vincent for specialty surgeries.
+Trinity students have a truly unique opportunity to participate in the pediatric care mission of a remarkable organization, World Pediatrics.
+World Pediatrics serves at-risk children throughout the Caribbean region through its teams of volunteer physicians, with a world-class operating facility in St. Vincent for specialty surgeries.

 Caribbean Medical Schools Create Extraordinary MDs